Your health and safety are our top priority.

 Our stringent safety measures include: mandatory wearing of masks, social distancing in waiting areas, and vigilant cleaning in all areas, which includes the use of EPA-registered, hospital-grade disinfectants validated for use against COVID-19.
 We also pre-screen all patients scheduled for procedures, and screen everyone before they enter the hospital.

-- Inpatient Units: We will be allowing one (1) adult visitor at a time to inpatient units, with some exceptions.
+- Inpatient Units and ICU: We will be allowing one (1) adult visitor at a time to inpatient units, with some exceptions.
 Please contact your care team prior to visiting.
-Visiting hours will be 9am – 3pm.
-All guests are still required to enter through the Seton entrance.
+Visiting hours will be 10am – 8pm.
+All guests are still required to enter through the Seton main entrance (accessible via Nevins Street).
+We ask that other family members wait outside the facility and rotate in for visitation to help adhere to this rule.

 - Outpatient Appointments: One (1) adult visitor/escort with each patient coming to an outpatient clinic or procedure.